 These linkers can also be applied to other biotherapeutics.
 Following the same format as ADCs, peptide-drug conjugates use a short peptide to recognise their cellular target and thereby direct the drug to the desired site.
 These have been shown to be effective in the development of novel antimicrobials, a huge unmet need in the modern world.
 By directing a bacterial efflux pump inhibitor to the surface of bacteria, researchers may be able to reduce the ability of bacteria to expel traditional antibiotics.
 This may then resensitise bacteria to known antibiotics.
 Within the Spring Group we use our knowledge of peptides with our linker technologies to develop protein-drug conjugates.

 Many of these projects are highly collaborative.
-We currently have collaborations with Cancer Research UK and the Welch group (Department of Biochemistry, University of Cambridge).
+We currently have collaborations with the Carroll group (Cancer Research UK) and the Welch group (Department of Biochemistry, University of Cambridge).